mathewthe2/squid-tracks/README.md

 does not display.
 This program gives access to that data too.

 ## Installing
-Currently Windows (exe), OS X (dmg, mac.zip), and Linux (AppImage) are supported.
-Get the packages here https://github.com/hymm/squid-tracks/releases
+Currently Windows (exe) and OS X (dmg, mac.zip) are supported.
+Get the packages here https://github.com/mathewthe2/squid-tracks/releases/

-#### Installing on Windows
-Download installer .exe from https://github.com/hymm/squid-tracks/releases.
-You will get a warning when running the installer.
-Bypass the warning by clicking "more info" and then "Run Anyways."

-#### Installing on Mac

-#### Installing on Linux

 ## Contributing